Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 because its name begins with `/`.

 Underneath `/Users`,
-we find one directory for each user with an account on this machine.
+we find one directory for each user with an account on this machine, e.g.:
+`/Users/imhotep`,
+`/Users/larry`,
-The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`, and ours in `/Users/nelle`, which is why `nelle` is the last part of the directory's name.
+and ours in `/Users/nelle`,
+which is why `nelle` is the last part of the directory's name.